gopinnath/quick-ansible-vault/README.md

 ```
 docker run --env password=<<Password>> --mount type=bind,source=<<Working Folder>>,target=/var/working quick-ansible-vault:v1
 ```
+NOTE:
-&lt;&lt;Passowrd>> needs to be replaced with appropriate password that you would like to utilize.
+- &lt;&lt;Passowrd>> needs to be replaced with appropriate password that you would like to utilize.
-&lt;&lt;Working Folder>> needs to be replaced with the path to working folder within this code.
+- &lt;&lt;Working Folder>> needs to be replaced with the path to working folder within this code.